gpiat/gpiat.github.io/index.md

 - Are you wanting to switch operating systems but afraid of breaking your workflow?
 Did your "perpetual license" to a piece of software get revoked and the studio is mandating that you subscribe to their SaaS platform to keep using it?
 Have you found a niche piece of software that does exactly what you want but is buggy or no longer supported?
 Head over to [AlternativeTo](https://alternativeto.net/), a place that catalogs pieces of software and websites that share similar purpose or functionality.

+- [GrapheneOS](https://grapheneos.org/) is a no-compromise alternative to Android that (among other things) de-escalates Google apps' priviledges, allowing you to deny them permissions such as access to your location, your sensors, your mirophone, _etc._ It unfortunately only works on Google Pixel phones (ironically enough).

+- The [DuckDuckGo](https://play.google.com/store/search?q=duckduckgo&c=apps) app for Android has a feature that blocks other apps' tracking requests.

 - Doorway pull-up bars are convenient, but most have to be screwed in, which isn't always an option, or put stress on the top of the door frame which may be fragile.
 A new, [self-expanding](https://www.amazon.com/dp/B0831QBK3P?ascsubtag=&linkCode=gs2&tag=hearstmagaz08-21) type of pull-up bar has emerged, which holds using friction on pads articulated such that the downward force on the bar is redirected to the sides.
 I think the idea is great, unfortunately I can't find any major sports brands manufacturing these, likely indicating the mechanism is unreliable.

 - The [Fediverse](https://en.wikipedia.org/wiki/Fediverse) is an interesting approach to social media.
 Anyone can spin up an *instance* of a service such as [Mastodon](https://mastodon.social/explore) (alternative to Twitter) or [Lemmy](https://join-lemmy.org/) (alternative to Reddit).
 Users are registered with specific instances, but instances of a service can communicate.
 This means one instance going dark does not take out the entire social network, and rather than maintaining one giant infrastructure, many people can maintain a small part of the infrastructure.